Severe Thunderstorm Warning issued for Moody by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Moody by NWS

-Effective: 2021-08-28 17:29:00 MDT Expires: 2021-08-28 18:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 900 PM CDT for southwestern Minnesota...and east central South Dakota.
+Effective: 2021-08-28 17:39:00 MDT Expires: 2021-08-28 18:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 900 PM CDT for southwestern Minnesota...and east central South Dakota.
 For your protection move to an interior room on the lowest floor of a building.
-Target Area: Moody A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM CDT FOR PIPESTONE AND SOUTHEASTERN MOODY COUNTIES At 629 PM CDT, a severe thunderstorm was located near Jasper, or near Pipestone, moving northeast at 55 mph.
-HAZARD...60 mph wind gusts and half dollar size hail.
+Target Area: Moody A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM CDT FOR PIPESTONE AND SOUTHEASTERN MOODY COUNTIES At 638 PM CDT, a severe thunderstorm was located near Ihlen, or 8 miles southwest of Pipestone, moving northeast at 25 mph.
+HAZARD...Ping pong ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Hail damage to vehicles is expected.
+IMPACT...People and animals outdoors will be injured.
+Expect hail damage to roofs, siding, windows, and vehicles.
 Expect wind damage to roofs, siding, and trees.
-This severe storm will be near Pipestone National Monument around 635 PM CDT.
-Holland and Woodstock around 645 PM CDT.
+This severe storm will be near Trosky around 655 PM CDT.
+Pipestone and Pipestone National Monument around 700 PM CDT.
+Holland and Woodstock around 720 PM CDT.
 Other locations impacted by this severe thunderstorm include Hatfield and Ihlen.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.25 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0